Religious philosophy: God

 Religious philosophy is predominantly concerned with the conceptions of god, gods, and/or the divine.

 Ontological arguments

 Ontological arguments are arguments based on reason with the conclusion that God exists.
 There are many notable contributors to the development of various ontological arguments.

-In the 11th century C.E., Saint Anselm of Canterbury (1033–1109) reasoned in his work Proslogion the existence of God in an ontological argument based on the idea that a ‘being than which no greater can be conceived’.
+In the 11th century C.E., Saint Anselm of Canterbury (1033–1109) reasoned in his work Proslogion about the existence of God in an ontological argument based on the idea that there is a 'being than which no greater can be conceived'.